Yandex Cloud

 --mysql-version <new_version_number>

-The upgrade time depends on multiple factors, e.g., the amount of data or the number of databases in the cluster.
-The upgrade usually takes several minutes, and 10 minutes or more for large databases.
+The time required for an upgrade depends on multiple factors, such as the amount of data or the number of databases in your cluster.
+Usually, an upgrade takes a few minutes; for large databases, it can take 10 minutes or more.

 2. Add the version field to the yandex_mdb_mysql_cluster resource or change the field value if it already exists: